This is the multi-page printable view of this section. Click here to print.

 This scenario isolates an etcd node by blocking its network traffic.
 This action forces an etcd leader re-election.
 Once the scenario concludes, the cluster should temporarily exhibit a split-brain condition, with two etcd leaders active simultaneously.
 This is particularly useful for testing the etcd cluster’s resilience under such a challenging state.

-1 - ETCD Split Brain Scenarios using Krkn
+How to Run ETCD Split Brain Scenarios

 This scenario isolates an etcd node by blocking its network traffic.
 This action forces an etcd leader re-election.
 Once the scenario concludes, the cluster should temporarily exhibit a split-brain condition, with two etcd leaders active simultaneously.
 This is particularly useful for testing the etcd cluster’s resilience under such a challenging state.